shamy1st/clean-code/README.md

 * Also, we only add code if the new or any of the old tests fail.
 Which means that it leads to reusability as well.

 ## SOLID Principles
-**Martin Fowler**: design principles encourage us to create more maintainable, understandable, and flexible software.
+**Robert Martin**: Design principles encourage us to create more maintainable, understandable, and flexible software.

 ### 1. Single Responsibility
 (interface, class, or method) should have only one responsibility, and one reason to change.